-What can be best than campfire cooking on a summer afternoon?
+What can be better than campfire cooking on a summer afternoon?
 All you need is quality campfire cooking tools, such as a campfire tripod for your pots or camping kettle, a cast iron dutch oven, grill grate for grilling some juicy hot dogs, and other kinds of heavy-duty cast iron cookware.
-If you’re not a seasoned camper, finding the right camping cooking gear can be daunting.
+If you’re not a seasoned camper, finding the right camp cooking gear can be daunting.
 Luckily, all you have to do is check out this list of campfire cooking equipment to find out what you need.

 - 1. The Heavy-Duty Log Tweezers for Campfire Cooking

 - 2. Lodge 3-Quart Cast Iron and Dutch Oven Combo Cooker for Campfire Cooking

 - 3. Jolly Green Products Marshmallow Roasting Sticks for Campfire